aptos-foundation/AIPs/aips/aip-41.md

  > Express here the potential negative ramifications of taking on this proposal.
 What are the hazards?

 There is a risk of proposing an **easy-to-misuse** API.
-One pitfall here would be for the API to somehow return the same randomness while developers wrongly assume different randomness is returned.
-The mutable RNG-based design avoids this.
+For example, it would be bad if developers are able to misuse the API to return identical randomness across multiple invocations (excluding allowed collisions, of course).
+A **mutable RNG-based design** avoids this.

-Importantly, even if a developer creates two RNG objects:
+Specifically, if a developer creates two RNG objects:

 ```
 let rng1 = randomness::rng();
 let rng2 = randomness::rng();
 ```

-...and uses each one to sample random `u256` integers `n1` and `n2` :
+...and uses each one to sample two random, say, `u256` integers `n1` and `n2` :

 ```
 let n1 = randomness::u256(&mut rng1);
 let n2 = randomness::u256(&mut rng2);
 ```

-...the entropy used to generate `n2` will be (likely) different than the one used to generate `n1` because the entropy underneath `rng2` will have (likely) been mutated by the previous call on `rng1`.
-In other words, the two RNG objects will point to the same mutable entropy underneath.
+...then we would like that the entropy used to generate `n2` (via `rng2`) be (likely) different than the entropy used to generate `n1` (via `rng1`).

-Put more simply, the returned integers will be (likely) different.
+This can be done by ensuring that the entropy underneath `rng2` will (likely) be different than the entropy  on `rng1`.

-As a consequence, developers cannot make a mistake and accidentally generate the same randomness twice when they want different randomness.
+As a consequence, developers **cannot make a mistake** and accidentally generate the same randomness twice while wanting different randomness.

-**Warning**: We say “likely” due to the underlying cryptographic implementation of the entropy mutation, which will have a negligible probability (i.e., $< 1/2^{128}$) of not actually mutating the entropy (e.g., due to collisions in hash functions).
+**Why only “likely” different?**: We say “likely” due to the underlying cryptographic implementation of the entropy mutation, which will have a negligible probability (i.e., $< 1/2^{128}$) of not actually mutating the entropy (e.g., due to collisions in hash functions).

 **Note:** As an alternative, the API could also **abort** upon seeing a second `randomness::rng()` call in the same TXN.
 However, it is unclear if this would prevent use-cases where two `entry` functions call each other yet both make calls to `randomness::rng()`.